 If you’ve done laundry before, then you’ve probably experienced the problem of shrinking clothes.
 This can be a painful experience, especially when your favorite designer clothes have shrunk.

 But even if your clothes have never shrunk after laundry, you still need to know how to prevent them from shrinking because you cannot predict when it will happen.
+It will be better if you can read the laundry labels before doing the laundry.
 This article gives you quick tips on how to prevent clothes from shrinking.

 What Is Shrinkage of Clothes?

 Shrinkage of clothes is the change in the dimensions of the fabric.
 However, this change in dimension can be both negative and positive.
 For instance, the size of your clothes can either increase or decrease, depending on the kind of shrinkage that happens and the type of materials they are made from.

 Also, even though the thickness of a garment might change over time, it doesn’t affect the fit of the garment.
 On the other hand, shrinkage of a garment (whether an increase or decrease in length and width) affects the fit of the garment.

 It can also be responsible for things like wrinkling seams, distortion of decorative stitching, and torque (pulling or hanging) of the fabric.